The usual – quick planing and ripping to width.

 … followed by some sanding.
 Ready for assembly, some fine rasping for a perfect match.

 Assembled and filled with bottles.
 As you can see I’m a big fan of screws, I like when they’re exposed and visible.
 I’m also avoiding countersunk screws because they’re too common.
 I’m very happy with how the dividers are holding in place – no fixings, no glue, no nothing – just wood.
-They’ve shrunk a little over night but they’re still holding.
+They’ve shrunk a little overnight but they’re still holding.

-It’s hard to choose finish for this project because of all of these hard-to-reach places.
+It’s hard to choose a finish for this project because of all of these hard-to-reach places.
 Wax should be a good choice.

 The final look of this spruce, pine and lime wine crate: